drasimov/csa.guide/unit_3.md

   - Formal: `!(A || B) == !A && !B`
   - Example: `!(score < 60 || score > 100)` is equivalent to `score >= 60 && score <= 100`.
 ### Application
-De Morgan’s Laws are used to:
+De Morgan's Laws are used to:
 - Simplify complex conditions for readability or performance.
 - Rewrite conditions to avoid nested negations.
 - Verify the equivalence of Boolean expressions in program logic.